jcbendernh/FabricShortcuts/README.md

 # Scenario 1 (Lakehouse without Schema enabled)
 ## Overview
 Zach Christoff is a Fabric user who need access to only specific tables that reside the in the Curated Workspace.
-We want to create a separate workspace and allow him to access only a few tables.
+We want to create a separate workspace and allow him to access only the <b>NorthwindCustomers</b> table.

 ![Scenario Overview](./img/scenariooverview.png)

 ## Users Involved
 <B>Jack Bender</B> – Admin User, is Admin in both workspaces<br>
-<B>Zach Christoff</B> - Business User, no admin rights, only has access the US Partners workspace.
+<B>Zach Christoff</B> - Business User, no admin rights, only has Contributor access the US Partners workspace.

 ## Glossary
 <B>Target path</B>: The location that a shortcut points to.<BR>